biowdl/biowdl.github.io/styleGuidelines.md

 title: Style Guidelines
 ---

-The following are a set of guidelines to make your WDL file more readable.
+The following are a set of guidelines to make your WDL files more readable.
 Any workflow or pipeline that is part of BioWDL should adhere to these guidelines.

-These guidelines were written for WDL 1.0, some segements may not be applicable for other WDL versions.
+These guidelines were written for WDL 1.0, some segments may not be applicable for other WDL versions.

 ## 1. Indentation ##